sirgru/on.impression/ReadMe.md

 A comma character can be used to arbitrarily separate elements in the expression, it will have no meaning and will be discarded like a space.

+### Authors:

+Grammar and implementation in C# created by Gojko Radonjić "Gru".